yazanobeidi/art-predictive-model/README.md

 # art-predictive-model
-Predictive Model for Clinical Target Volume using the Kalman Filter in MATLAB
+Predictive Model for Clinical Target Volume using the Kalman Filter

 Given a variable input of a time series set of nth dimensional points, this function performs a Kalman Filter on each point, one dimension at a time.